-O I have read the NDMA Student-Parent Handbook.
-I agree to follow it to the ne best of my ability.
-O I have read and agree to comply with the Library Policy .
-O I have read and agree to comply with the Computer Use Policy .
-O I have read and agree to comply with the Recess &amp; Playground Rules .
-O Permission to Sled: As a parent/guardian, I give my permission for my chi permission slip you are assuming full responsibility for injuries. ld to sled at NDMA.
-By signing this O I have read and agree to comply with the Transportation Rules .
-Late Arrivals: As a parent or guardian, I agree to always sign in at the office normal school day. ce with my child upon late arrival on a Student Name (please print) Grade: Student signature Date: Parent/Guardian Name (please print) Parent/Guardian signature Date:
+0 I have read the NDMA Student-Parent Handbook. ability.
+I agree to follow it to the best of my 0 I have read and agree to comply with the Library Po olicy.
+0 I have read and agree to comply with the Computer Use Policy.
+0 I have read and agree to comply with the Recess & Playground Rules.
+0 Permission to Sled: As a parent/guardian, I give my By signing this permission slip you are assuming full IDMA.
+0 I have read and agree to comply with the Transporta ation Rules.
+0 Late Arrivals: As a parent or guardian, I agree to alw child upon late arrival on a normal school day. ways sign in/call in at the office with my Stude ent Name (please print) Grade: Stude ent signature Date: Paren t/Guardian Name (please print) Paren t/Guardian signature Date: